gunnar0022/my-yomitan-setup/README.md

 - Download the [Yomitan Dictionaries Bundle](https://drive.google.com/file/d/1ExmPI7cDwWpsCO6g8YBslAAdF92BwJqx/view?usp=sharing).
 - Import the file using Yomitan’s import feature.
 - **Enable dictionaries** at the top of the page.
-  - *(If you don’t want native Japanese definitions, uncheck the one labeled "Japanese".)*
+  - *(If you don’t want native Japanese definitions, uncheck the one in Japanese".)*
+- You use the example of the right and mess with the order and stuff until you like it.

 ### 2.3 Configure Anki Integration

-- Open Yomitan Settings and navigate to the **Anki** tab.
+- Navigate to the **Anki** tab.
 - Ensure Anki is open with AnkiConnect running.
+- Configure the Deck to the deck you want the cards to get sent to.
+- Configure the Model Type to the Yomitan card type you created earlier.
-- Use the following settings for field mappings:
+- Now fill in the field values in the fowwling way

 | Anki Field          | Yomitan Value             |
 |---------------------|---------------------------|